ndemont/push_swap/README.md

 - **checker [-cvs] [--src] [file ...] [arguments ...]**

-Thanks to the checker program, you will be able to check if the list of instructions you’ll generate with the program push_swap is actually sorting the stack properly.
+Checks if the list of instructions you’ll generate with the program push_swap is actually sorting the stack properly.

 ## instructions